DenGian/ajax-pokedex/README.md

 # ajax-pokedex

 ---

 ## MaTS (Meme about This Subject)
 ![meme](images/meme.jpg)

 ---
+## About

+In this project I am going to implement an API to create a pokedex.
+What is a pokedex you ask?
+* This is a list created and designed to catalog and provide information regarding the various species of Pokémon

+---

 ## Learning Objectives
 - [] A typical AJAX flow: send asynchronous requests to a remote server and process the results;
 - [] **[JSON](https://www.w3schools.com/js/js_json_intro.asp)** (JavaScript Object Notation) format;